-Apple Magic Mouse Features a laser tracking engine, Bluetooth wireless technology, and a seamless top-shell that uses Multi-Touch technology to support multiple buttons, 360° scrolling, screen zoom, and swipe control of your iMac.
-Use Mouse preferences to adjust tracking, clicking, and scrolling speed, or to add secondary button support (see page 31).
-Apple Wireless Keyboard Combine wireless freedom with integrated function keys that are preprogrammed to work with your applications.
-Media Eject key Hold down this key to eject a disc.
+Apple Magic Mouse

+Features a laser tracking engine, Bluetooth wireless technology, and a seamless top-shell that uses Multi-Touch technology to support multiple buttons, 360° scrolling, screen zoom, and swipe control of your iMac.
+Use Mouse preferences to adjust tracking, clicking, and scrolling speed, or to add secondary button support (see page 29).

+Apple Wireless Keyboard

+Combines wireless freedom with integrated function keys that work with your applications.

+▲ Media Eject key

+Hold down this key to eject a disc.
 You can also eject a disk by dragging its desktop icon to the Trash.

-1 Dashboard key (F4) Open Dashboard to access your widgets.
-80 Exposé key (F3) Open Exposé to see all of the open windows on your desktop at once. ☆ ☆ Brightness keys (F1, F2) Increase (茶) or decrease (茶) the brightness of the screen. ►II Media keys (F7, F8, F9) Rewind (◄), play or pause (►॥), or fast-forward (►►) a song, movie, or slideshow.
-4))) Volume keys (F10, F11, F12) Mute (◀), decrease (◀), or increase (◀))) the volume of sound coming from the speakers or headphone port on your iMac.
+- Dashboard key (F4)

+Open Dashboard to access your widgets.

+- Exposé key (F3)

+Open Exposé to see all of the open windows on your desktop at once. - ☆ Brightness keys (F1, F2) Increase (☆) or decrease (ऴ) the brightness of the screen. - ►II Media keys (F7, F8, F9) Rewind (◄4), play or pause (►II), or fast-forward (►►) a song, movie, or slideshow. - (1)) Volume keys (F10, F11, F12)

+Mute (1), decrease (1), or increase (1)) the volume of sound coming from the speakers or headphone port on your iMac.